Welcome

 About the Mill Towns Trail

-In the five communities through which the Mill Towns State Trail will pass, there are over sixty structures listed on the National Register of Historic Places.
-The downtown commercial areas of Faribault, Northfield and Cannon Falls are also listed on the National Register of Historic Places.
+Historic structures: The Mill Towns State Trail will pass more than sixty structures listed on the National Register of Historic Places.
+Some are within the Historic Districts of downtown Faribault, Northfield and Cannon Falls.

 Our partners